basic-1/basic-1c/b1c/docs/reference.md

 `A = CBYTE("-1")` 'error: -1 value cannot be represented with `BYTE` data type
 `A = CBYTE(300)` '`A` is assigned 44 value (300 converted to `BYTE` type)

+## Implicit data type conversion in expressions

+The implicit data type conversion occurs when a binary arithmetic or bitwise operator is applied to operands of different type.
+BASIC1 compiler converts value of a smaller data type to the larger one automatically.
+The resulting value of operator has the same data type as the larger operand has.
+There's one exception: exponentiation and shift operators do not convert their operands and the resulting value of such an operator has the same type as its left operand.

+**Examples:**
+`A = 100 + 200` 'A = 44 because 100 and 200 numeric constants are treated as `BYTE` values
+`A = 100 + 200%` 'A = 300 because 200% is an `INT` value and 100 `BYTE` value is promoted to `INT` automatically
+`A = 100 + 200 + 1000` 'A = 1044 because addition operator is left-associative (so the result of 100 + 200 has `BYTE` type)
+`A = 1000 + 100 + 200` 'A = 1300
+`A = 100% + 200 + 1000` 'A = 1300

 ## Statements

 ### `DATA`, `READ`, `RESTORE` statements